 On Tuesdays, I usually alternate between tacos and taco salad (make your own seasoning).
 Who am I to argue with Taco Tuesdays?

 Bam.
 I’ve got eight out of about 30 meals figured out in about 15 seconds.
 These 8 meals are the basis for my entire month.
 First off, they’re quick meal planning wins.
-Second, they’re simple, crowd-pleasing dinners that I know my family will be excited about.
-While this won’t ensure a smooth dinner with well-behaved children it can’t hurt.
+Second, they’re simple, crowd-pleasing dinners I know my family will be excited about.
+While this won’t ensure a smooth dinner with well-behaved children, it can’t hurt.